 - using creative thinking

-- interacting with other kids
+- interacting with their siblings

 - building balance, visual skills, and motor planning abilities.